terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 - **3c.1 PAL app concepts** (my own take)
 - **3c.2 PAL AI dev assistants** (learn to use PAL's AI tools and you will never need to read docs).
 - **3c.3 Palantir "haystack needle" (HN) app demos** (demos that show this)
-- **3c.4 All demos (chronological order; detailed results from my tests)** (right now this is just a chronological list of what I did, but I might reorganize this in the future)
+- **3c.4 All demos BY DOCX (chronological order; detailed results from my tests)** (right now this is just a chronological list of what I did, but I might reorganize this in the future)

 <br>